ordance0208/ordance0208/README.md

 Front-End Developer
 -------------------

-* 🌍  I'm based in Veles, Macedonia
+* 🌍  I'm based in Veles, Macedonia.
 * ✉️  You can contact me at [ordance01@yahoo.com](mailto:ordance01@yahoo.com)
-* 🧠  I'm learning Node.js and MongoDB
+* 🧠  I'm learning Node.js and MongoDB.
 * ⚡  I am Ordan from Veles.
 I am 20 years old and my passion is web development.
 I am an entry level front-end developer constantly expanding my knowledge on the web development field and looking forward into getting an intership.

 ### Skills